 The Thorium AR uses 40D mini-ripstop nylon with a DWR finish and 750-fill goose down in the torso while using synthetic Coreloft insulation in the collar and shoulders.
 Why?
 Those areas tend to get wet first, and Coreloft resists moisture better and dries faster than down.
 The fit is a bit slimmer than most, athletic.
 Straightforward excellence here.

 Rab Microlight Down Jacket — Uses a Pertex Microlight fabric with a DWR coating and 750-fill Nikwax Hydrophobic European goose down insulation.
 Aside from the moisture resistance, the Microlight’s best feature is its extra slim and stylish design.

-Eddie Bauer MicroTherm StormDown Jacket — Don’t let the casual outdoor style of the Eddie Bauer brand turn you off — Eddie Bauer has been delivering more technical adventure gear for years, too.
-The MicroTherm StormDown Jacket features 800-fill treated StormDown with a ripstop polyester StormRepel shell that has a DWR finish.
+Eddie Bauer MicroTherm StormDown Jacket — Don’t let the outdoor style of the Eddie Bauer brand turn you off — Eddie Bauer has been delivering more technical adventure gear for years, too.
+The MicroTherm StormDown Jacket features 800-fill treated StormDown with a ripstop polyester StormRepel shell that has a DWR finish and is windproof.
 The regular is 11.52 ounces, and it has plenty of pockets — a chest pocket, two zip hand pockets and two interior stash pockets.
 Better yet, it’s one of the few down jackets that are available in tall versions, too.

 Patagonia Down Sweater — 800-fill goose down with 20 x 30D recycled polyester ripstop fabric with a DWR finish.
 Solid, lightweight and dependable, includes interior chest pocket, drawcord waist.